 4. All the Bright Places (2021)

 Inspired by Niven’s namesake novel, ‘All the Bright Places’ is a teen romantic drama film directed by Brett Haley.
-The Elle Fanning and Justice Smith-starrer revolve around Theodore Finch and Violet Markey, two teenagers who relive the emotional scars of their past following their unexpected mingling.
+The Elle Fanning and Justice Smith-starrer revolves around Theodore Finch and Violet Markey, two teenagers who relive the emotional scars of their past following their unexpected mingling.
 However, it does not take them long to realize that they can find happiness in the smallest things, and they eventually end up embarking on a life-changing and cathartic journey across Indiana.
 You can stream ‘All the Bright Places’ here.

 Read More: Best Gay and Lesbian Movies on Netflix

 3. To the Bone (2017)

 Starring Lily Collins, Keanu Reeves, Carrie Preston, and Lili Taylor.
 ‘To the Bone’ is a romantic comedy movie written and directed by Marti Noxon.
 The story centers upon a young adult named Ellen, who has been struggling with anorexia for several years.
 However, despite various recovery programs, she still could not make the transformation that she expected and has always ended up getting a few pounds lighter.
 Her mental health is taking a toll because of the lack of progress until she meets an unconventional doctor who helps her embrace life and come to terms with her condition in healthy ways.
 You can watch the movie here.